-Primary school places - how to appeal
+Secondary school places - how to appeal

 Then, you will be invited to say why you are appealing against the decision.

-You will need to explain why you think this school is best for your child and any special circumstances that support your application.
+You will need to explain why you think this school is best for your child and any special circumstances which support your application.
 Bring written evidence of this.

 Once the appeal has been heard, the panel has to decide whose case is stronger - yours or the school's.